 All oaks of high value that have been subjected to stress due to abiotic or biotic disorders, construction injury or other reasons should be targeted for preventive treatment with Transtect or Xytect.
-Xytect and Transtect are most effective when applied to healthy appearing birch trees that have not been attacked.
+Xytect and Transtect are most effective when applied to healthy appearing oak trees that have not been attacked.

 Transtect soil applications or systemic basal bark sprays can be applied throughout spring and into early to mid summer.
 Transtect has the advantage that it moves into the tree within a 2-3 weeks, this gives the practitioner an opportunity to assess the canopy after full leaf out for any signs or symptoms from borer attack.
 Transtect will provide one season of control.